droosma/blog/content/post/first-opentelemetry-exporter/index.md

 ## Development Environment Setup

-Given the fact that we are going to be developing in Go and given my increasing frustration with having to subject my machine to a bunch of new tools every time I experiment with new tech, I have started favoring the use of [devcontainers](https://containers.dev/).
-This approach allows me to keep my machine clean and tidy while still having all the tools I need for development.
-If you're not familiar with devcontainers, I highly recommend you check them out.
+Considering my venture into Go development and my growing reluctance to clutter my machine with new tools each time I experiment, I've grown fond of [devcontainers](https://containers.dev/).
+This method keeps my machine neat while ensuring I have all the required development tools.
+If you haven't explored devcontainers yet, I urge you to do so.

-To get the environment setup the `devcontainer.json` setup is rather straightforward:
+The setup of the environment using `devcontainer.json` should look something like this:

 ```JSON
 {